Guest Post Written by Dr. Saurav Arora (The Author)

 Title: Research awareness in Homoeopathy: A descriptive opinion based survey to see the prevalent research status

-A descriptive opinion based survey was undertaken with aim to initiate a basic enquiry about awareness to research practices.
-It also aimed to explore pattern of thinking, inclination & acceptability of research, knowledge about peer reviewed journals/publications at a single point of time in a given population.
-Surveys may be used in variety of ways, but generally they refer to selection of a sample of people from a pre-determined population, followed by the collection of a relative data.
-This survey has been designed to provide snapshot of population’s opinion regarding research8.
-Survey research is a common tool to health studies and services, but it is important to emphasize here that this survey is a research strategy and not a research method9.
+A descriptive opinion based survey was undertaken with an aim to initiate a basic enquiry about awareness to research practices.
+It also aimed to explore the pattern of thinking, inclination & acceptability of research, knowledge about peer-reviewed journals/publications at a single point of time in a given population.
+Surveys may be used in a variety of ways, but generally, they refer to selection of a sample of people from a pre-determined population, followed by the collection of a relative data.
+This survey has been designed to provide a snapshot of the population’s opinion regarding research8.
+Survey research is a common tool for health studies and services, but it is important to emphasize here that this survey is a research strategy and not a research method9.

 Material and methods

 a) Aims and objectives: The survey was undertaken with the following objectives:

 - To opine awareness of research amongst homoeopathic practitioners and researchers. [click to tweet]

 - To opine the general outlook for research related practices.

 - Prevalent trends in research activities in clinical practice.

 - To see the awareness regarding peer-reviewed journals in general.